bryntum/siesta/src/guides/getting_started_nodejs/getting_started_nodejs.md

 Common concepts
 ===============

-To familiarize yourself with the general Siesta concepts, which are common for all execution environments, please check [[SiestaCommonConceptsGuide|this guide]].
-Right now, you only need to read the 1st section in it, to continue with this guide.
+To familiarize yourself with the general Siesta concepts, which are common for all execution environments, please check [[GettingStartedCommonGuide|this guide]].

 Launching individual tests